advatar/OpenRooms/LOVABLE_PROMPT.md

 # Prompt for lovable.dev: Open Booking Network UI (MVP)

 Build a production-ready, modern web UI for the Open Booking Network MVP that connects to our public APIs.
-Use a placeholder API base URL: <API_BASE_URL> (replaceable via env).
+Use https://api.openrooms.net as the default API base URL (override via env).
 The UI must be accessible, fast, and easy to extend.
 Follow the detailed spec below.

 ## Tech stack
 - Framework: React (Vite) with TypeScript